Cycling Col de Tentes

 Suggested cycling route

-From Argeles Gazost you head along the flat valley floor until you hit the Gorge de Luz after the village of Pierefitte Nestalas.
+This cycling route starts in Argeles Gazost and you will head along the flat valley floor until you hit the Gorge de Luz after the village of Pierefitte Nestalas.
 From here you climb slowly upwards for the next 30km until you reach the village of Gavarnie.
-Behind the village, you can view the UNESCO World Heritage-listed Cirque de Gavarnie and view France’s highest waterfall at 422m ( 1385ft) or refuel before the climb which starts just out of the village.
-We certainly recommend spending some time taking in the sights of Gavarnie, which is a fitting destination in its own right.
+Behind the village, you can view the UNESCO World Heritage-listed Cirque de Gavarnie and view France’s highest waterfall at 422m ( 1 385ft) or refuel before the climb which starts just out of the village.

 Distance: 95.7km / 59.5mi